 The 2017 Tax Act's changes also extend to eligibility for public benefits.
 Many benefit programs rely on the previous year's federal tax return to determine financial eligibility, including, for example, eligibility for Medicare/Medicaid, subsidized housing, and SNAP benefits.
 Because the tax return of an individual scammed out of retirement funds will reflect an inflated AGI (erroneously reflecting the withdrawal that has been stolen as part of an individual's income), the changes to section 165(h)(5) can have devastating consequences for people who need-and truly are qualified for-these programs.
 For example, Medicare Part B premiums are based on the modified gross income reported on an individual's federal tax return from the previous year.
 Most recipients pay the minimum premium (currently \$174.70 per month).
 But, those with higher incomes must pay a higher premium, known as the Income-Related Monthly Adjustment Amounts (IRMAA) ranging from an additional \$69.90 to \$419.30 per month.
-Individuals "income" is not actually available to someone who has been scammed out of their retirement funds.
+Individuals receive notification early in the year that they are being assessed the IRMAA, even though the additional "income" is not actually available to someone who has been scammed out of their retirement funds.
 The victim must then petition to the Social Security Administration to overturn the assessment, but may have to pay the elevated premium while they await a decision.
 Thankfully, at Legal Action we have not yet come across a victim whose appeal of the IRMAA was denied by Social Security.
 But it is an additional,